lifecompartmentalized/lifecompartmentalized.github.io/content/systemMap/ff61cf.md

 **Age**: 5

-**Description**: Young feminine part, seemingly holds repressed expression of femininity and innocence.
+**Description**: Young feminine part, seemingly holds innocence and repressed expression of femininity.

 **Friends**: [#57A18C](/systemmap/57a18c/)